 Returning Summer 2019

-World Relief Seattle is partnering with Soccer Without Borders and Young Life to launch our first Refugee and Immigrant Youth Soccer Camp.
+World Relief Seattle partnered with Soccer Without Borders and Young Life to launch our first Refugee and Immigrant Youth Soccer Camp in 2018.
 The program’s goal is to use soccer as a vehicle for youth empowerment, team building, ESL instruction, and encouraging healthy lifestyle practices among underserved children and youth in the Kent area.
-Volunteers will work with newcomer immigrant and refugee youth in 1st-12th grades and serve as assistant soccer coaches, lead small group activities, and assist with general camp coordination (check-in, lunch, check-out, equipment disbursement).
+Volunteers work with newcomer immigrant and refugee youth in 1st-12th grades and serve as assistant soccer coaches, lead small group activities, and assist with general camp coordination (check-in, lunch, check-out, equipment disbursement).
 Most importantly, volunteers will serve as positive role models for our underserved youth!

 Where: Kent, WA

 The first step is to fill out a volunteer application.
 Be sure the check the Soccer Camp box when marking the programs in which you would like to volunteer.
 Please email Liz Nelson at LNelson@wr.org with volunteer questions.

 The Family Literacy class is a space for refugee parents and children ages 0-5 to come and engage in separate English lessons through age-appropriate learning activities, and also come together to practice songs, games, and activities related the lesson that parents can repeat with their children at home to promote learning for both parents and children.
 This class is a place to share parenting strategies, information, skills, and support that can help refugee kids and families thrive.

 Volunteers assist World Relief staff in setting up the space, leading activities for the children, and assisting in the group activities with parents.